semgrep/semgrep-docs/docs/semgrep-ci.md

 Semgrep CI lets you scan code with rules and rulesets published through the [Semgrep Registry](https://semgrep.dev/explore), individual users’ saved rules (snippets), or a combination of both.
 Use any of these by adding the ruleset’s or rule’s identifier to your CI workflow file.
 Identifiers look like `p/security-audit` or `r/javascript.lang.security.spawn-git-clone.spawn-git-clone`.

+For GitHub Actions, if you’re using Semgrep App to manage your configuration, you can use the “Add to policy” button next to any registry rule or ruleset to add it to your workflow.

-In GitHub Actions, In your repository’s `.github/workflows/semgrep.yml` file, use the `config:` key inside `with:` to specify a rule configuration in the job that runs Semgrep CI in your workflow.
+If you manually added Semgrep CI to your repository using a `.github/workflows/semgrep.yml` file, use the `config:` key inside `with:` to specify a rule configuration in the job that runs Semgrep CI in your workflow.
 You may specify multiple configurations, each on its own `config:` line inside `with:`.
 See this [example GitHub Actions workflow configuration](sample-ci-configs.md#github-actions).

-In GitLab CI/CD, your repository’s `.gitlab-ci.yml` file, specify rule configurations indented within the variable `INPUT_CONFIG` inside the job that runs Semgrep CI in your pipeline.
+For GitLab CI/CD, in your repository’s `.gitlab-ci.yml` file you can specify rule configurations indented within the variable `INPUT_CONFIG` inside the job that runs Semgrep CI in your pipeline.
 You may specify multiple configurations, each on its own indented line within `INPUT_CONFIG`.
 See this [example GitLab CI/CD configuration](sample-ci-configs.md#gitlab-ci).

 #### Custom rules